-If the trustee determines that the names or social security numbers do not match the information on the petition, the trustee must ask the debtor to explain why the name or social security number on the document used for proof does not match the name or number on the petition and try to determine if it is a typographical error or a possible misuse or falsification.
+If the trustee determines that the names or social security numbers do not match the information on the 341(a) meeting notice, the trustee must ask the debtor to explain why the name or social security number on the document used for proof does not match the name or number on the petition and try to determine if it is a typographical error or a possible misuse or falsification.
 See Appendix A Questions 4 and 10.
-The trustee shall not read the social security number into the record, unless it does not match the one on the petition.
-A suggested statement for the trustee to put on the record is: